maier/cadvisor-collectd/examples/README.md

 ---- | -----------
 Vagrantfile | will start a CentOS 7 VM, install Docker, and pull the containers used by the quick starts.
-It will do all the leg work necessary to make running the quick starts as simple as possible. quickstart | a simple script to orchestrate the various quick start demonstrations. influxdb/ | a rudimentary configuration for InfluxDB which primarily adds the collectd input plugin.
+It will do all the leg work necessary to make running the quick starts as simple as possible. quickstart | a simple script to orchestrate the various quick start demonstrations. influxdb/ | a rudimentary configuration for InfluxDB which primarily enables the Collectd input plugin.

 ## Requirements

-This Vagrantfile depends on the [VirtualBox](https://www.virtualbox.org/) provider.
+This Vagrantfile depends on the [VirtualBox](https://www.virtualbox.org/) provider, which must be installed prior to proceeding.

 ### Optional configuration